thenexthub/Codira/docs/DifferentiableProgramming.md

 ### Deep learning

-[Swift for TensorFlow](https://github.com/tensorflow/swift) is a numerics and machine learning library that uses the proposed differentiable programming feature.
-Swift for TensorFlow has been used to implement many machine learning models, from simple image classification models like [ResNet](https://arxiv.org/abs/1512.03385) to advanced models using Monte Carlo tree search to power a [Go](https://en.wikipedia.org/wiki/Go_\(game\)) game
+[Codira for TensorFlow](https://github.com/tensorflow/language) is a numerics and machine learning library that uses the proposed differentiable programming feature.
+Codira for TensorFlow has been used to implement many machine learning models, from simple image classification models like [ResNet](https://arxiv.org/abs/1512.03385) to advanced models using Monte Carlo tree search to power a [Go](https://en.wikipedia.org/wiki/Go_\(game\)) game